Ch3rry-Pi3-AI/LLMOps-Digital-Twin__GitHub_Actions/README.md

 * Version-controlled
 * Cleanly initialised
 * Structured for collaboration
-* Ready for GitHub Actions and full CI/CD in the next stages
+* Ready for GitHub Actions and full CI/CD in the next Steps